By Kit-Bacon Gressitt

 I roll away from the man and reach for the radio, but I can’t turn it on.
 I drive through the dip, under the trees, past the potted plants, the Rainbow Oaks, turn left on Old Highway 395, and pull over.
 I cry for the man, for the boy and the driver, for their families, for my nation at risk of drowning.

 About Kit-Bacon Gressitt

 Spawned by a Baptist creationist and a liberal social worker, K-B inherited the requisite sense of humor to survive family dinner-table debates and the imagination to avoid them.
 As a result, she’s a feminist writer, she supports unrestricted access to affordable abortion and other reproductive health services, and she’s an immigration and LGBTQ rights advocate.
 She also birthed a child of color, who’s taught her a lot about white privilege and intersectionality.
-An erstwhile political columnist with an MFA in Creative Writing, K-B is now represented by Amanda Annis at Trident Media Group and is a Women’s Studies lecturer.
-And, she’s a founding editor of WritersResist.com.
+An erstwhile political columnist with an MFA in Creative Writing, K-B is a Women’s Studies lecturer and a founding editor of WritersResist.com.